 The PhD program

-PhD students (except industrial PhD's) are required to teach, typically as teaching assistants.
-Our (advanced) courses are taught in English.
+PhD students (except industrial PhDs) are required to teach, typically as teaching assistants.
+Our advanced courses are taught in English.
 Our PhD students must be able to teach in English and to follow courses taught in English.

-A PhD degree in mathematics will make you qualified for a wide range of career possibilities including continuing an academic career or going into the private or the public sector.
+A PhD in mathematics will make you qualified for a wide range of career possibilities including continuing an academic career or going into the private or the public sector.

 The Department of Mathematical Sciences offers PhD degrees in pure and applied mathematics, statistics, insurance and financial mathematics within four research sections and two centres: